 6. Organize a blog conference or workshop

 If organization is your strong point, you may want to organize a workshop, conference or retreat.
-You can plan an event with experts in any blog related job, just me there are a lot of components to blogging that we need to know and need help with in the ever-changing world of the internet.
+You can plan an event with experts in any blog related job, just me there are a lot of components to blogging that we need to know and need help within the ever-changing world of the internet.
 I’m constantly reading articles on SEO, writing, photography, videography, how to pitch brands, how to grow readership, how to grow your Facebook page and other social media platforms, taxes, how to be better organized, the topics are almost endless.
-Sometimes you need hands on and workshops are great because you can spend a condensed about of focused time on a subject.
+Sometimes you need hands-on and workshops are great because you can spend a condensed about of focused time on a subject.

 7. Affiliate sales

 There are a lot of companies that offer affiliate sales options.
 Bloggers are given an affiliate link that they promote usually within a blog post.
-When a reader clicks on the link and makes a purchase the blogger gets paid a commission per lead or sale of the product.
+Therefore, when a reader clicks on the link and makes a purchase the blogger gets paid a commission per lead or sale of the product.
 Amazon and Ebay or two of the most popular affiliates.

 I am an Amazon Affiliate and have an Amazon aStore that you can check out here.
 I simply added some of my favorite products or tools and appliances that I’ve found useful to the store for my readers.